Yunuuuu/rsahmi/README.md

 )
 ```

-**Following workflow will need all samples (multiple), you should run
+**The following workflow requires all samples.
+Please run the above
-above command for your all samples, then proceed to the subsequent
+command for each of your samples before proceeding to the next steps.**
-steps.**

 ### Prepare datasets for signal denoising and taxa counting